Support the release of juvenile game birds

 You need to know and understand:

-- the relevant legal restrictions on the release of juvenile gamebirds
+- the relevant legal restrictions and codes of practice on the release of juvenile game birds

 - the release specification and its relationship with planned sporting activities

-- release timing in respect to juvenile gamebird development and shooting activities
+- the release timing with regard to juvenile game bird development and shooting activities

 - the release equipment and its application within the release process

-- the methods of preparing juvenile gamebirds for release and relevant codes of practice
+- the methods of preparing juvenile game birds for release and the relevant codes of practice

-- the living conditions and welfare requirements required to maintain juvenile gamebird health and development during release
+- the living conditions and welfare requirements needed to maintain the health and development of the juvenile game birds during release

-- the factors that can affect the release process and how they can be controlled
+- the factors that can affect the release process and how these can be controlled

 - the effects of pests, predators, trespass and poaching on the release process